General Dentistry

 A partial denture fits around your natural teeth.
 It is used to replace a single missing tooth or several missing teeth.

-A partial denture simply clips around existing natural teeth.
+It simply clips around existing natural teeth.

-You should clean your dentures with warm soapy water.
-Thoroughly rinse your dentures and let them dry out overnight.
-Don’t be too rigorous with your dentures.
+Once you have dentures it is still important to maintain good oral hygiene.
+You should clean them with warm soapy water.
+Thoroughly rinse and let them dry out overnight.
+Don’t be too rigorous.

 The use of a soft bristled brush will remove plaque and minimise the chance of infections and irritations from developing.
 You should also brush your gums.